Navigating Work-Life Balance Over Christmas

 As another year draws to a close, it’s important to take time to reflect on all that y...

-As another year draws to a close, it’s important to take time to reflect on all that you’ve achieved professionally throughout 2023.
+As another year draws to a close, it’s important to take time to reflect on all that you’ve achieved professionally throughout the year.
 Your job is a huge part of your life and you should enjoy your career.
+That being said, it’s important to take time over the festive season to unwind from your busy year, returning to work restored and ready for the next year

 Creating a healthy balance between your career and personal life is a challenge, nonetheless critical in improving your physical, emotional and mental health, as well as your career health.
 Our desire to succeed professionally can leave us deprioritising our own wellbeing and often we don’t realise until we’re in the midst of it.